Stained glass: Synagogues

 In addition to Christian churches, stained-glass windows have been incorporated into Jewish temple architecture for centuries.
-Jewish communities in the United States saw this emergence in the mid-19th century, with such notable examples as the sanctuary depiction of the Ten Commandments in New York's Congregation Anshi Chesed.
+Stained-glass windows in synagogues began to emerge in Jewish communities in the United States in the mid-19th century, with such notable examples as the sanctuary depiction of the Ten Commandments in New York's Congregation Anshi Chesed.
 From the mid-20th century to the present, stained-glass windows have been a ubiquitous feature of American synagogue architecture.
-Styles and themes for synagogue stained glass artwork are as diverse as their church counterparts.
+Styles and themes for synagogue stained-glass artwork are as diverse as their church counterparts.
 As with churches, synagogue stained-glass windows are often dedicated by member families in exchange for major financial contributions to the institution.